The Sky Sports experts give their verdict on the talking points, including Beckham, Odemwingie and Samba...

-The Sky Sports experts give their Deadline Day verdicts
+The Sky Sports News experts have their say on the latest transfers as the Deadline Day drama heats up...

 David Beckham's move to Paris Saint-Germain

 He's played for some big football clubs in big cities: Milan, Madrid, Manchester, LA and Paris is obviously a great city as well.
 He loves playing football and players like him are incredible characters - his love affair with football amazes me.
 I don't know where players like him, Ryan Giggs and Paul Scholes get their enthusiasm from.
 David's incredibly fit so I don't think there'll be a problem with his medical.
 This will be another chance for him to continue to play at a really good level of football.
 PSG have got a good team with plenty of exceptional players there and he knows the manager, too.
 That would be a positive move for him; he's not playing for money, he's playing because he loves football and as long as he's contributing and he's fit I see no reason why he can't play on for another couple of years.

 This would be a great move for Beckham; to finish his playing career in an amazing city but also at a top club that's on the move is fantastic for him.
 PSG brushed everyone else aside in their Champions League group and that could be a real fillip for David to be involved in that.
 What's not to like about having David Beckham at your club?
 He's a fantastic pro, great around the dressing room, fantastic with the media - and he still possesses arguably the best set-piece delivery in the world.
 If you keep yourself in the shape David has he could go on beyond the summer.
 He knows Ancelotti and Leonardo well and that's important.
 David isn't involved for the financial gains; he wants to achieve a legacy and the appeal of the Champions League will be huge for him.
 They've got some stunning players and Beckham can add something.